 Fulbright Canada remains committed to doing everything in our power to recognize, support, and amplify Indigenous communities and Indigenous ways of knowing.

 Indigenous-led and Indigenous-informed, Honouring Nations Canada is a new initiative of Fulbright Canada that has been established to recognize, celebrate, and share stories of Indigenous achievement and promote and encourage opportunities for Indigenous persons.
-The program will create national awards that recognize exceptional achievement, and underwrite case studies of Indigenous issues and Indigenous economic development.
+The program will create national awards that recognize exceptional achievement, and underwrite case studies of Indigenous challenges and Indigenous economic development.

 Honouring Nations Canada is directed by Robin McLay who has had a long history of supporting Indigenous access to higher education through his association with Fulbright Canada, Harvard University’s Native American Program and the Harvard Project on American Indian Economic Development.
 In addition to his role as Director of Honouring Nations Canada, he serves as Special Advisor to the President and CEO of Fulbright Canada and Regional Director of Fulbright Canada West.